 Design for a New Headquarters: Abu Dhabi National Oil Company

 The headquarters for the Abu Dhabi National Oil Company (ADNOC) is prominently located along the Corniche, the city’s waterfront boardwalk, ushering in a transformation of the company’s workplace.
 The Page Interiors team successfully met several challenges, including working with decision-makers located halfway around the world.
-To learn more, read on or watch the video below:

 Identifying & Addressing Client Needs

 ADNOC’s offices are in a 75-story building where the typical floor plate is a parallelogram.
 The Page Interiors team zoned offices on the north edge to take advantage of softer light and sweeping views of the Arabian Gulf.
 Conference rooms, lift lobbies and restrooms were zoned on the southern façade, which features a double glazed exterior skin to insulate against intense sun exposure.
 The building design, while responsive to sun angles and issues of solar heat gain, creates a deep floor plate in the office areas, which posed a challenge to providing all staff with access to daylight.